Career Guide to JMU Majors:

 Tell me more about specialization

 The primary concerns within the school include human communicative interactions within interpersonal settings such as dyads and small groups, public speaking, communication within organizations, between organizations and the public, as well as campaign communication processes.
 Within these contexts students study conflict resolution, communication in health settings, organizations and political settings, the interaction of culture and communication, language, nonverbal communication, written and oral communication skills and social influence among human beings in a variety of settings.
 While students do not need to declare a concentration, the school offers seven different topical concentrations: Advocacy Studies, Conflict Analysis and Intervention, Cultural Communication, Health Communication, Interpersonal Communication, Organization Communication, and Public Relations.
 In Advocacy Studies, students learn how skilled advocates adopt, develop and implement diverse sets of communication strategies that help clients articulate interests and goals related to social change.
-The Conflict Analysis and Intervention concentration trains students in the methods and practical applications of conflict resolution skills such as conciliation, mediation, arbitration and negotiation.
 In Cultural Communication students learn how communication practices function to create cultural and ethnic identities and how to deal with the challenges of communicating across cultures in a global community.
 In Health Communication students study communication interaction between health professionals and patients / clients as well as health promotion communication strategies.
 Interpersonal Communication builds on the principles of human relations and persuasion in face to face interactions between people.
 TheOrganizational Communication concentration studies the ways people interact in large organizations and how these interactions facilitate organizational goals.
 In Public Relations one learns how to use words, signs and symbols that inform and influence people and shape public opinion.

 Common majors or minors that complement this major